SuvanshShukla/ovgu-magdeburg/03_ISEE/02_assignments/exercise9/whiteblack_box.md

 ### 1. Set up the criteria for the equivalence classes!

+The criteria for the equivalence classes are as follows:

+1. deviation <= 1%
+2. 1% < deviation <5%
+3. 5% <= deviation <= 75%
+4. 75% < deviation

 ### 2. Think of four equivalence classes that you should test.
 For each of these equivalence classes, give a possible input, a description and the desired result!

+Four equivalence classes, considering equivalence criteria number 2, would be as follows:

+- valid: a deviation between 1% and 5%
+- invalid: a deviation greater than 5%
+- invalid: a deviation less than 1%
+- invalid: a deviation that is a non-numeric input
+- invalid: a deviation equal to 5%

 ### 3. What is a boundary value analysis?
-Which values are suit
+Which values are suitable for carrying out a limit value analysis in the given scenario?